Links to Other Sites

 HOME

-TurkoTek This rug discussion board focuses on a new topic of interest to collectors every three or four weeks.
-These "salons" are conducted by hosts Steve Price, Filiberto Boncompagni and others.
-Discussions have focused on aesthetic and ethnographic issues, design interpretation and evolution, rug identification, favorite rug books, problems encountered by collectors, and the benefits of rug conferences and the internet.
+TurkoTek This rug discussion board focuses on a variety of topics that interest rug and textile collectors.
+The site is managed by hosts Steve Price and Filiberto Boncompagni.
+Discussions have focused on aesthetic and ethnographic issues, design interpretation and evolution, rug identification, dye problems, favorite rug books, and problems encountered by collectors.
 The liveliest section is a "Virtual Show-and-Tell" page where collectors are encouraged to post photos of their rugs for discussion.
 The emphasis is antique Asian village and tribal ethnographic rugs.

 Steve Price